 More than Belief

 Faith obviously involves a lot more than mere belief - it is a way of life that is evident to others by the conduct of the believer.
 Belief is the initial foundation from which one progresses to perfection, “Therefore leaving the principles of the doctrine of Christ, let us go on unto perfection; not laying again the foundation of repentance from dead works, and of faith toward God.”
 (Hebrews 6:1).
-They go from faith to faith as more is revealed, “For therein is the righteousness of God revealed from faith to faith: as it is written, The just shall live by faith.”
+We go from faith to faith as more is revealed, “For therein is the righteousness of God revealed from faith to faith: as it is written, The just shall live by faith.”
 (Romans 1:17).

 The Apostle Peter provided a list of virtues culminating in love, that when added to faith ensures salvation,“Whereby are given unto us exceeding great and precious promises: that by these ye might be partakers of the divine nature, having escaped the corruption that is in the world through lust.
 And beside this, giving all diligence, add to your faith virtue; and to virtue knowledge; And to knowledge temperance; and to temperance patience; and to patience godliness; And to godliness brotherly kindness; and to brotherly kindness charity.
 For if these things be in you, and abound, they make you that ye shall neither be barren nor unfruitful in the knowledge of our Lord Jesus Christ.
 But he that lacketh these things is blind, and cannot see afar off, and hath forgotten that he was purged from his old sins.
 Wherefore the rather, brethren, give diligence to make your calling and election sure: for if ye do these things, ye shall never fall: For so an entrance shall be ministered unto you abundantly into the everlasting kingdom of our Lord and Saviour Jesus Christ.”
 (II Peter 1:4-11).

-Through faith believers are saved by grace.
+Through faith believers are saved by God's benevolence - His grace.
 That is God’s gift to mankind, “For by grace are ye saved through faith; and that not of yourselves: it is the gift of God:” (Ephesians 2:8).
 But if that faith is not perfected it comes to naught, “And though I have the gift of prophecy, and understand all mysteries, and all knowledge; and though I have all faith, so that I could remove mountains, and have not charity, I am nothing.”
 (I Corinthians 13:2).
 Love is the outcome of faith perfected, “And now abideth faith, hope, charity, these three; but the greatest of these is charity.”
 (I Corinthians 13:13).

 Faith not substantiated by love is of little value.
 It must be substantiated by the way believers worship God and in how they treat others.
 Consequently love becomes more noticeable in their lives as they grow from strength to strength - from faith to faith.
 Then their faith becomes credible evidence of the hope they have for what God has prepared - the evidence of things not seen.